-Travis Resch – Vice President
+Travis Resch – President

-Andrew Hetzel Jr. – Treasurer
+Andrew Hetzel Jr. – Member at Large

 Mr. Andy Hetzel Jr. is the owner and CEO of Fytertech Nonwovens, a manufacturer and marketer of janitorial paper and spill control products, headquartered in Green Bay, WI.
 Mr. Hetzel serves on the Hear in the Fox Cities board as Treasurer and member of the fundraising committee.
 As someone with a longstanding severe hearing loss who has worn hearing aids since childhood, helping children and young adults obtain hearing aids is a mission that is personal to him.